9 Dog Poop Bag Holders That Don’t Look Terrible on Your Leash

 Cut fabric into a rectangle, fold edges inward to create a 4×3-inch pouch, and glue three sides shut.
 Attach the brass snap to the flap so it stays closed when Luna pulls toward squirrels.
 Thread the lobster clasp through the top seam before sealing.
 The opening needs to be exactly 1.5 inches wide—smaller than that and your biodegradable poop bags with handles won’t fit through.

-It holds 30 folded bags and clips onto your leather leash handle without adding bulk to your pocket.
-Wipe with a damp cloth after muddy walks, then air dry on your entryway hook.
-The checkered pattern hides dirt better than solid colors—yours will still look crisp after two months of daily park trips, which means you’re not constantly replacing dingy-looking accessories.
+The bag can accommodate 30 folded bags and attaches to the leather leash handle without adding bulk to your pocket.
+It can be wiped with a damp cloth after a muddy walk and air dried on your entryway hook.
+The checkered pattern hides dirt better than a solid color.
+So, even after two months of daily park trips, yours will still look crisp.

-Pro tip: Add a tiny loop of ribbon to the pull tab so you can yank out bags with gloves on during January walks.
+Pro tip: I added a tiny loop of ribbon to the pull tab so I can yank out bags with gloves on during my January walks.

 📸 Photo credit: Instagram @spottedbyhumphrey